 As a compact nation, you can easily travel just about anywhere in the northern portion of the country as a day trip from Taipei.
 Even if you based yourself in Taipei for weeks, you’d still never run out of fascinating places to visit outside the city.

 Volcanic fumaroles and hot springs?
 Check!
 Fishing harbors and fresh seafood?
 Check!
 Gold mining villages and mountaintop markets?
 Check!
-Excellent beaches and surfing?
+Excellent beaches, lakes and surfing?
 Check!
 Hiking opportunities and tea farms?
 Check!